Seeing a special player in the flesh is what many football fans hark back to when reminiscing about their favourite moments watching the sport.

 How to watch Messi live: Tickets for a single Inter Miami match are often available a few weeks in advance of each fixture, ranging from prices of $50 to $300 and above, depending on the opponent and the competition.

-Argentina are already through to the 2026 World Cup too, meaning those fortunate enough to secure tickets for any of La Albiceleste’s matches at the finals will be there to see Messi play at his last tournament.
+Argentina have already qualified for the 2026 World Cup too, meaning those fortunate enough to secure tickets for any of La Albiceleste’s matches at the finals will be there to see Messi play at his last tournament.

 Cristiano Ronaldo